sdebacker/TypiCMS/readme.md

 ### Configuration

-1. Set available locale and default locale in app/config/app.php
+1. Set available locales and default locale in app/config/app.php
-2. Set a new encryption key manually or with ``` php artisan key:generate ```
-3. Change cache prefix in app/config/cache.php
-4. Cache driver is set to memcached, you can change it to apc in app/config/cache.php
+2. Cache driver is set to memcached, you can change it to apc in app/config/cache.php

 ## Modules